darrylwest/ts-auth-service/README.md

 # Auth Service

-Node/Typescript service that uses Firebase for authentication while managing user profiles and role-based authorization.
+Node/Typescript service that provides a Firebase authentication gateway with Express.js API endpoints for user management and token verification.

 ```
  _______         __   __      _______                    __